Scuba diving inTubbataha

 Arguably one of the best dive destinations in the world, the remote Tubbataha park encompasses over 100,000 hectares of protected reefs - a unique and pristine haven for marine life at the heart of the coral triangle.
 Home to healthy populations of sharks, rays, schooling fish and turtles, and accessible only by liveaboard for just a few months a year, the Tubbataha reefs offer adventurous divers a taste of a secluded oasis, bursting with a huge variety of marine life.

-Tubbataha Reefs Natural Park boasts the best diving in the Philippines - and arguably some of the best in the world.
-Its location around 10 hours sailing from Puerto Princessa places this dive destination in the very centre of the coral triangle.
+Tubbataha Reefs Natural Park boasts the best scuba diving in the Philippines - and arguably some of the best in the world.
+Its location around 10 hours sailing from Puerto Princessa places this dive destination in the very centre of the Coral Triangle.
 The natural isolation and protected status have provided a buffer from the impacts of tourism and allowed marine life to flourish.
-As home to over 360 species of coral, it is unsurprising that other marine life abounds here.
+Home to over 360 species of coral, it is unsurprising that other marine life flourishes here.
 Blacktip and whitetip reef sharks, grey nurse sharks, turtles, nudibranchs and stingrays, as well as large schools of jackfish, snapper and barracuda are all common sightings.
 Possible encounters with eagle rays, manta rays, hammerhead sharks, tiger sharks, whale sharks, leaf scorpionfish and pygmy seahorses are just a few of the additional delights on offer.
 The variety of dive sites on offer here provides visitors with an incredible display of biodiversity and a plethora of exciting experiences.

 North Atoll wall is awash with large gorgonian fans and whip corals and attracts an array of pelagic fish and sharks towards the north end with macro life such as nudibranchs and pygmy seahorses to the south.
 It is also a breeding ground for green sea turtles.
 South Atoll offers a large variety of marine life, similar to North Atoll, with occasional manta sightings, an abundance of triggerfish and even a wreck dive.
 At around 1.6km long, Jessie Beazley Reef is the smallest of the three but provides plenty of shark activity, beautiful sloping reefs and stunning undercut drops-offs.